 Since the Play Well track was not offered during our stay, I signed up for the Live Well.

-I stayed in a fabulous 2-bed, 3-bath condo that felt like a family vacation home with another blogger.
+I stayed in a fabulous 2-bed, 3-bath condo that felt like a family vacation rentals in North Myrtle beach with another blogger.
 The resort leases them from various owners.

 The meals were delicious and probably my favorite part of the stay.
 The calories are listed right on the menu along with dietary labels.
 The Lose Well guests are given suggested calorie limits but pre-portioned healthy snacks are always available.
 There are no fad diets that dictate the menu but most dishes would be considered by me as “clean” and close to its original source.